Skip to content

 Introduction

-When the downstream microservice has been failing for some time, retries may not be the best thing to do.
-Retries will keep sending requests to the microservices trying to succeed no matter what.
+When a downstream microservice has been failing for some time, retries may not be the best approach.
+Retries will keep sending requests to the microservice, trying to succeed no matter what.

-That's a pretty selfish strategy that further leads to overloading the microservice, wasting time and resources of all upstream microservices that are waiting for the failed one.
+That's a rather selfish strategy that can further overload the microservice and waste time and resources of all upstream microservices waiting for the failed one.

-What if we could fail as soon as we understood that odds to get a successful response was small?
-Circuit breakers are designed exactly for this.
+What if we could fail fast as soon as we understood that the odds of getting a successful response were small?
+Circuit breakers are designed exactly for this purpose.

-Generally, circuit breakers are calculating some statistics about failed responses.
-At some point, they block all actions or requests that go through them for some time.
-That time is our hope that it's going to be enough for the downstream service to recover.
+Generally, circuit breakers track statistics about failed responses.
+At some point, they block all actions or requests passing through them for a period of time.
+That period is our hope that it will be enough for the downstream service to recover.

 Use Cases

 • Monitor and isolate subsystems.
-Breakers are a great way to implement the effective white-box monitoring as they divide the whole system into subsystems.
-If one of the subsystems is failing, breakers dispatch metrics needed to efficiently locate the problem.
+Breakers are a great way to implement effective white-box monitoring, as they divide the system into subsystems.
+If one subsystem is failing, breakers dispatch the metrics needed to efficiently locate the problem.

-• Fail fast and efficiently if the failure is persisting for a long time.
-Improve latency of the requests in case of failures
+• Fail fast and efficiently if the failure persists.
+Improve request latency during failures.

-• Shed the load from the downstream subsystem in case of failure
+• Shed load from the downstream subsystem in case of failure.

 States